If you want to build stronger legs, don’t overlook the importance of learning a little bit about your leg muscle anatomy.

 A narrower stance on a stiff-leg deadlift, for example, targets the outer hamstrings, whereas a wider stance targets the inner hamstrings and adductors.

-When it comes to the upper leg muscle anatomy, adductors often get overlooked, but they’re a stealth power-player.
-Their function seems simple: Squeeze your knees together and boom, you’re contracting the adductors.
+When it comes to the upper leg muscles, adductors often get overlooked, but they’re a stealth power player.
+Their function seems simple: Squeeze your knees together and boom, you’re contracting your adductors.